divelab/GOOD/docs/source/configs.rst

 **Command line argument structure**

-As config code hints, the command-line argument structure has a corresponding one-to-one relationship with the config structure.
+As config code hints, the CLI argument structure has a corresponding one-to-one relationship with the config structure.

 .. code-block:: python